SEO (Search Engine Optimization) has two purposes:

 - Add tags

-Use the most important keywords. - Customised fields
+Use the most important keywords. - Customized fields

 You might have unique and relevant custom fields, so be sure to fill them in.
-These could be fields like Category or Purpose, for example.
+These could be fields like Category or Product.

 - Add tags